metabase/ci-test-config/README.md

 ## Configuration Structure

 The config is a simple array of test skip entries.
-Each entry contains:
+Each entry contains one or both:

-- `_comment` (required) - Explanation of why these tests are being skipped
 - `clojure_vars` (optional) - Array of fully-qualified Clojure test var names to skip
 - `cypress_tests` (optional) - Array of Cypress test objects with `describe` and `it` fields (for use with cypress-grep)

+And optionally

+- `_comment` (optional) - Explanation of why these tests are being skipped

 ### Example